RenzoDD/digibyte-js/docs/digiassets.md

 To issue a DigiAsset be aware that the output amount is expressed in the minimun divisible units.

 The DigiByte v3 protocol has a distributed storage powered by IPFS and DigiAssetX.
-The nodes are pre-configured to store all the assets metadata but, to ensure that a node will store your asset MetaData, DigiAssetX has create a payment system where you can pay 1.20 USD per MegaByte of data.
+The nodes are pre-configured to store all the assets metadata but, to ensure that a node will store your asset Metadata, DigiAssetX has create a payment system where you can pay 1.20 USD per MegaByte of data.

 ```javascript
 var issuer = new AssetIssuer(metadata, rules)